yamanidev/tic-tac-toe/README.md

 ## About

-Tic-Tac-Toe project from [React's documentation](https://react.dev/learn/tutorial-tic-tac-toe) with history of moves.
+Tic-Tac-Toe from [React's documentation](https://react.dev/learn/tutorial-tic-tac-toe) with history of moves and the ability to revert to previous ones

-As a flex, I wanted to build the project before going through the tutorial.
+As a flex, I wanted to build the game before going through the tutorial.
 To my surprise, I kind of struggled, revised some fundamentals, mostly on immutability of state and React's strict mode.

 ## Running the project locally

 - Clone the project.
-- Install the dependencies `pnpm install`.
+- `pnpm install` to install the dependencies.
-- Run locally `pnpm dev`.
+- `pnpm dev` to run the project.